Want to improve your selection of homemade dehydrated backpacking meals?

 Now place enough food for 1 meal in an appropriately sized baggie and seal it tight.
 Here are some examples of what you can create: couscous with chicken and vegetables.
 Mexican rice with corn and chicken.
 Curry rice with beef and cashews.
 Thai peanut noodles with veggies and rice.

-Well, you learned about a few backpacking meals you can create for your next excursion.
+Well, you learned about a few best dehydrated backpacking meals recipes you can create for your next excursion.
 But you don’t have to stop there.
 Dehydrated food is great for office lunches, picnics, and late-night meals.
 If you’d like to learn more, please browse our library full of other dehydrated food articles.